 By Lisa Cericola Posted February 10, 2010, 12:40 PM EST

-NEW YORK On Tuesday night the New York Botanical Garden held its annual Orchid Dinner benefit at the Mandarin Oriental, a change of scenery after three years at the now-shuttered Rainbow Room.
+On Tuesday night the New York Botanical Garden held its annual Orchid Dinner benefit at the Mandarin Oriental, a change of scenery after three years at the now-shuttered Rainbow Room.
 Although the view from the hotel's 36th floor was different, the format of the evening remained the same—cocktails and a sale of rare orchids followed by dinner at tables decorated by floral, event, architectural, and interior designers.

 The 28 dinner tables were as lush as usual.
 Traditionally floral-filled looks included James Rixner's pink and purple orchid tree and a giant urn of plum and orange orchids at Stephen Elrod and Rob Sanford's table for Lee Jofa.
 Other designs emphasized accessories over blooms, like the paper fans, bird sculptures, and nests on Katie Leede and Prudence Designs and Events' table and the blue-and-white ceramics on Rod Winterrowd's table.